 This sounds very much like that scripture in Jeremiah 31.
 These are people who are waking up and saying, "You know what?
 We should be keeping these laws".
 That is the spirit of the Creator working in their hearts.

 Now let's go back to 2 Corinthians 3, and we will start at verse 7 and go to 8.
 Here is the answer to what is being written.
 It is a content that came forth from the mouth of the Creator through Moses chiseled on stone and written on paper, and it was glorious.
 So as glorious as that was, it is more glorious when these laws are being written on the hearts of men who will obey.
-Many quote Philippians 4 13 and say they can do all things through the Messiah, but the law is unable to be followed by them.
+Many quote Philippians 4 13 and say they can do all things through the Savior, but the law is unable to be followed by them.
 Where is their faith if you don't think the law can be followed without difficulty through the Savior, but yet they say they can do all things through him?
 And like earlier, no verse has said the law is done away with.

 Verses 9-11.
 An example of verse 11 is that things get old and rot away.
 But the spiritual things live forever.
 So the words of the law should be written on the heart.
 Not only is this written in the Old Testament, but also in the New Testament.
 And Paul has in no way disagreed with this.
 The law is only a ministry of condemnation for those who condemn it and break it.